LAUREL WRIGHT

 I received another devastating phone call.
 My father had suffered a fatal heart attack.
 I couldn’t believe it.
 Between the holiday season of 2017 and Christmas 2018 my family had been chopped in half.

 Today, I am navigating through the hardships of losing my loved ones while balancing the growth of The Young Fables.
-Wes and I are telling our story all over the nation on THE SCREENPLAY TOUR 2021 and connecting with a community that has truly been my saving grace.
-We are preparing for the release of a feature documentary The Fable of a Song™ that chronicles all the craziness that has gone on behind the scenes of The Young Fables.
+Wes and I are telling our story all over the nation in anticipation of our fourth studio record “SHORT STORIES” and connecting with a community that has truly been my saving grace.
+We are also preparing for the release of a feature documentary The Fable of a Song™ that chronicles all the craziness that has gone on behind the scenes of The Young Fables.

-Wes and I hope to meet as many people as we can and to connect with individuals who are dealing with similar struggles while continuing to write and play music and deliver our unique form of Modern traditional Country to the world.
+Wes and I hope to meet as many people as we can and to connect with individuals who are dealing with similar struggles while continuing to write and play music and deliver our unique form of country music to the world.

 Laurel Wright is endorsed by SHURE microphones and performs with a KSM9.